Evolutionary psychiatry: Depression

 Major depressive disorder (MDD) is characterized by at least two weeks of persistent low mood.
 It is accompanied by a wide variety of negative feelings such as low self-esteem, loss of interest in normally enjoyable activities and low energy.
 There are multiple possible evolutionary explanations for the occurrence of depression and low mood in humans.
 Many different hypotheses are not mutually exclusive.
 It has been suggested that different life events and other disease processes are responsible for different forms of depression with subtypes related to infection, long-term stress, loneliness, traumatic experience, hierarchy conflict, grief, romantic rejection, postpartum events, the season, chemicals, somatic diseases and starvation.
-Individualising treatment based on causational subtypes is suggested as lending direction in treatments.
+It has been suggested that individualising care based on causational subtypes would lend direction in treatments.
 Other hypotheses include:

 Social-oriented hypotheses

 The social competition hypothesis (similarly to the social rank theory) interprets depression as an emotion of submission, an involuntary strategy to create a subjective sense of incapacity.
 Feelings of powerlessness or helplessness cause this incapacity, inhibiting aggression towards higher-ranked people and signalling submission.
 Low mood encourages acceptance of a loss in rank and promotes yielding.
 John Price endorsed this theory, noting that chickens who lose a fight withdraw from social engagement and act submissively, reducing further attacks by chickens higher in the hierarchy and avoiding being wounded or even killed.

-Similar to the social competition hypothesis, the 'social risk hypothesis' states that depression prevents people engaging in social interactions which might lead to them being ostracised.
+Similar to the social competition hypothesis, the 'social risk hypothesis' states that depression prevents people from engaging in social interactions that might lead to them being ostracised.
 This hypothesis is inspired by risk-sensitive foraging.
 It suggests that people in successful social relationships can tolerate higher levels of social risk-taking, while on the other hand, people with low social standing cannot.
 The theory suggests that the low mood which accompanies MDD exists in order to reduce potential risk taking and encourages isolation in those individuals.